nuovo/spreadsheet-reader/README.md

 		}
 	?>

+### Testing

+From the command line:

+	php test.php path-to-spreadsheet.xls

 ### TODOs:
 *  Add support for ODS spreadsheets;
 *  XLSX XML parsing suffers from an occasional Shliemel the painter moment (sharedStrings.xml)